Poor workmanship is actually helping our timber furniture businesss!

 Can you view your timber prior to its use?

 Timber is a natural product shaped by nature and the elements.
 There can be great variation in colour, grain, texture and natural characteristics.
-Do you prefer lots of grain or minimal timber feature?
+Do you prefer lots of grain or a minimal timber feature?
 Always clarify this when ordering your piece.

-With regard to the structural integrity of your table, ask the following questions:
+Concerning the structural integrity of your table, ask the following questions:

-• Timber Joints.
-Do you use mortise and tenons to join your timber pieces?
+• Timber Joints: Do you use mortise and tenons to join your timber pieces?
 The boards on a tabletop should always be joined using timber “biscuits”.
 The quality of these biscuits can also vary.
 They must be able to expand and contract with the timber’s natural seasonal movements.

-• Finish.
-There are many different finishes available when sealing the timber on your furniture.
-That’s a whole Blog on it’s own!
-(I plan to do in the next few weeks).
-In the meantime the coating on your solid timber furniture is dictated by practicality e.g., tabletops need to be durable protected from direct sunlight and pooling water and aesthetics e.g., you may be designing for a certain interior design.
+• Finish: There are many different finishes available when sealing the timber on your furniture.
+That’s a whole Blog on its own!
+(I plan to do this in the next few weeks.)
+In the meantime, the coating on your solid timber furniture is dictated by practicality, e.g., tabletops need to be durable, protected from direct sunlight and pooling water and aesthetics, e.g., you may be designing for a certain interior design.
 Durability varies greatly amongst polyurethanes, lacquers, oils and shellacs.
 Clear coating showing the timber’s natural colour and gloss levels can affect the light dispersion of the natural grain.
-Staining is great if you would like to colour your timber but remember if badly scratched it will need to be completely sanded back and re-stained and coated to repair.

 I’ve put together a downloadable handy checklist.

-So if you are in the market for a piece/pieces of custom made, solid timber furniture there’s quite a lot to consider.
-Don’t be afraid to ask the questions because it could save you a whole lot of disappointment and stress in the long run making your purchase a far more enjoyable experience.
+So if you are in the market for a piece/pieces of custom-made, solid timber furniture, there’s quite a lot to consider.
+Don’t be afraid to ask the questions because it could save you a whole lot of disappointment and stress in the long run, making your purchase a far more enjoyable experience.

-Shop for timber furniture businesss
+Shop for timber furniture businesses

 Spread the love